citp/privacy-policy-historical/k/kn/kno/knowing-jesus.com.md

-> *The following text is extracted and transformed from the knowing-jesus.com privacy policy that was archived on 2018-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180626113449id_/http%3A//www.knowing-jesus.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the knowing-jesus.com privacy policy that was archived on 2018-11-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181115114054id_/http%3A//www.knowing-jesus.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy for www.Knowing-Jesus.com
+# Privacy Policy

 We recognize that your privacy is important.
 This document
 outlines the types of personal information we receive and